List of G.I. Joe: A Real American Hero characters: Robo-J.O.E.

 Robo-J.O.E. is the G.I.
 Joe Team's jet-tech operations expert.
 He is a scientist who was injured by Destro during a raid to steal plans for Bio Armor.
-To save his life, he was transplanted into armor and rebuilt as a cyborg.
-His real name is listed as Greg D. Scott, which is the same name used for the Lifeline v5 and v6 file cards.
+To save his life, he was rebuilt as an armored cyborg.
+His real name is listed as Greg D. Scott which is the same name used for the Lifeline v5 and v6 file cards.
 Robo-J.O.E. was born in Casper, Wyoming, and was first released as an action figure in 1993, as part of the Star Brigade line.

 Robo-J.O.E.'s only comic book appearance was in the large group shot on the cover of G.I.
 Joe: America's Elite #25.

 Rock 'n Roll

 Rumbler

 Rumbler is the code name of Earl-Bob Swilley.
 He was first released as an action figure in 1987, packaged as the driver of the "Crossfire" 4WD vehicle.